Braves vs. Giants Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded at least one hit in two games in a row.
-In his last five games he is hitting .250 with two home runs, three walks and three RBI.
+- Acuna has recorded at least one hit in three games in a row.
+In his last five games he is hitting .350 with a double, a home run, two walks and an RBI.

 Acuna Recent Games